Governance & Academic Quality

 The directors of CASL, through the CATS Colleges Executive Committee, have established a committee responsible for the operation of CSVPA under the name of CSVPA Board.
 The role of CSVPA Board is to ensure CSVPA continues to develop and operate as a critical, cohesive academic community with a commitment to the assurance of standards supported by effective management and quality systems to monitor and implement strategic development.

 CSVPA Board reports through its Rector to the CATS Colleges Executive Team.

 Membership of CSVPA Board:

-The following are invited to the Board at regular intervals to report on and discuss matters specific to their areas of responsibility: Group Director of Property & Operations, Head of Student Services & Compliance, Head of Welfare and Boarding, Operations Manager, Student Services Manager and Attendance Manager.
+Other senior staff members are invited to the Board at regular intervals to report on and discuss matters specific to their areas of responsibility.

 Cambridge Arts & Sciences Ltd - CSVPA have the following other designations and licenses:

 - Independent School Inspectorate (ISI).
 Cambridge Arts & Sciences Ltd is inspected by ISI, a government approved independent inspectorate for independent schools, quality assured on behalf of the Department for Education